We'll be happy to call you when it's convenient for you

 You should also consider that the Financial Services Compensation scheme limit to protect cash deposits is currently £85,000 (or £170,000 for joint accounts) per firm.

 Ultimately, how you access your tax-free money is your decision.
 Some people opt for the maximum tax-free cash, some want the maximum annuity income, others want a combination of the two.
 What is right for you depends on your personal circumstances and needs.
+It may depend on other sources of income you have, such as from employment, the State Pension and other private/personal pensions.

 We hope you found this guide helpful in explaining how the tax rules work for pension commencement lump sums.
 If you want to talk to someone about annuities, annuity rates or how much tax free lump sum cash from your pension is possible, call us today.
 Our Annuity Specialists can provide information on your options for taking your lump sum allowance.